padraigfl/twsu-arcade-coder-esp32/README.md

 - 9 daisy chained HC595 chips are daisy-chained and used to control 24 RGB LEDs (two of the twelve rows) from 3 ESP32 pins
 - 6 multiplexing channels are used to control the rows which the HC595s are in control of, this is done with an IC2012 (LS138) which requires 3 pins; the other 2 channels uses are unknown
-- buttons on matrix are partially handled by 6 GPIO pins which are grouped in correspondence with the multiplexed LED channels
+- buttons on matrix are partially handled by 6 GPIO pins which are grouped in correspondence with the multiplexed LED channels (seemingly also partially handled by values being distorted by red LEDs)
 - 2 status LEDs on the rear of the device are directly controlled by a GPIO pin each, as is the home button on the side
 - accelerometer which I have not tested yet